cristianoalpigiani/2024-07_usatlasworkshop_tutorial/_episodes/01-accountrequest.md

 ![image info](./../fig/i_a10insshlogo.png){:width="500"}{: .image-with-shadow }

-If it does not work, please double check that you have been approved, have a public key uploaded and have waited at least 15 minutes.
-If you still have an issue, feel free to reach out to us for help.
+<strong>If it does not work, please double check that you have been approved, have a public key uploaded and have waited at least 15 minutes.
+If you still have an issue, feel free to reach out to us for help.</strong>

 <!----------------------------------- fin --------------------------------------------->
 {% include links.md %}